sei-international/LEAPMacro.jl/docs/src/quickstart.md

 [ Info: Simulating for 2040: FEASIBLE_POINT
 [ Info: 2022-03-25T11:55:57.797
 ```
 The time stamps at the start and end show that the model ran in 34 seconds.
-The repeated `FEASIBLE_POINT` for each year means that the model in each year yielded a feasible solution to the linear program.
+The repeated `FEASIBLE_POINT` for each year means that the model in each year yielded a feasible solution to the [linear goal program](@ref lgp).

 ## The outputs folder
 The `outputs` folder should have a subfolder called `Baseline`.
 Inside that folder are three other folders, with CSV files containing diagnostic information and the results of the model run: